Pacific Humanities Scholars Program

 Community and Passion

-The Pacific Humanities Scholars program is an interdisciplinary path of study that allows exceptional students majoring in the humanities to complete their undergraduate degree within three years.
-During their studies, Pacific Humanities Scholars enjoy the community of students and faculty who are passionate about the humanities.
+One of the primary goals of the Pacific Humanities Scholars Program is to create a powerful community amongst its members.
+During their studies, Humanities Scholars enjoy close relationships to students and faculty who are passionate about the humanities.
 Faculty and staff work closely with Humanities Scholars to:

 - Help students design their own majors and course of study

-- Provide extracurricular events, activities, field trips, and projects that will allow a deeper exploration of the Humanities disciplines
+- Provide extracurricular events, activities, field trips, and projects to encourage a deeper exploration of the Humanities disciplines

-- Understand the intersection of the Humanities with science and technology
+- Understand the intersection of the Humanities with science, technology, and other fields

 - Challenge students' knowledge of culture, society, ethics, and justice